Ben Linfoot will be our man out in America for the Breeders’ Cup and, for now at least, it’s all about one horse.

 Excitement is building on both sides of the Atlantic.
 A European winner of the Classic on dirt would be a big deal, not least because it has happened only once before when the Andre Fabre-trained Arcangues (ARKANG!) caused a huge upset at 133/1 at Santa Anita in 1993 (Raven’s Pass, who won the 2008 renewal for John Gosden, did so on the short-lived synthetic surface Pro-Ride).

 ITV have confirmed live coverage of the race.
-The Breeders’ Cup Classic has been moved to the middle of the card, stepping away from the tradition of building towards a crescendo, to cater for the European audience (the post-time is scheduled for 21.41 GMT).
+The Breeders’ Cup Classic has been moved to the middle of the card, stepping away from the tradition of building towards a crescendo, catering for the European audience (the post-time is scheduled for 21.41 GMT) in the process.

 British and Irish bookmakers are running for cover.
 City Of Troy is now a best-price of 9/4, generally 2/1 and as short as 7/4.
 Never before has a European-trained horse been this well-fancied for the Classic from this far out.